samco-sdk/Python-SDK/README.md

 }
 ```
 ### IndexIntraDayCandleData:
-Gets the Index intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific index.
+The IndexIntraDayCandleData function `get_index_intraday_candle_data()` gets the Index intraday candle data such as Open, high, low, close and volume within specific time period per min for a specific index.
-The IndexIntraDayCandleData function name in python is `get_index_intraday_candle_data()`

 #### Parameters:
 ```python
 index_name,from_date,to_date